Helping hands: the reality of volunteering during the Covid-19 pandemic

 McIvor, who has been involved with the food bank for 12 years, says that Covid-19 has made her work here more challenging.
 There are more volunteers to coordinate and new safety precautions, plus the number of people who need the food bank has increased.
 “It is strange to have overwhelming support but that support, instead of reducing workload, is somehow increasing it,” she said.

 Luckily, the workload in her regular job has diminished due to rough sleepers being moved to hotels, so she gets to spend extra time volunteering.

-There’s so much to do, from organising weekly schedules for more than 500 volunteers, scheduling meal prep and getting everything delivered on time.
-“The hardest thing to organise is a timely delivery.
+There’s so much to do, from organizing weekly schedules for more than 500 volunteers, scheduling meal prep, and getting everything delivered on time.
+“The hardest thing to organize is a timely delivery.
 Just today, a driver’s car broke down, so I quickly needed to find a replacement to pick up the meals and deliver them to the hospital,” she said.

 “Also, I try to make time for cooking, so yesterday I made 30 meals.
 It is still important for me to be a part of that process.
 I enjoy cooking so I try to do it once a week.
 It is quite therapeutic.”